Honest sharing

 If this happens, if the threat passed and the energy is released, our body then starts to reactivate the ventral vagus and returns to relaxation and a state of safety.
 If, however, the body does not relax and the energy stays stuck in our system, we remain in a perpetual state of high alert, which over time may be downregulated but is never fully resolved.
 This is what causes more and more dysfunction and dis-ease on the physical, emotional and mental levels the longer it lasts, and which creates separation from others.

 In the case of humans that is, unfortunately, the condition most of us are in right now, and have been since childhood.
 For a child it is a life-threatening situation if a parent or other caregiver hurts it with words or actions (fight), leaves it alone (flight), ignores it (freeze), or manipulates it for their own ends (fawn).
-Ultimately, all of these behaviours constitute attacks against ourselves and threaten our survival.
+Ultimately, all of these behaviours constitute attacks that threaten survival.
 It is very likely that one or more of these traumatic situations occurred repeatedly throughout childhood for all of us.
 Various problems then developed over time since these childhood traumas were never properly resolved, because our parents, themselves traumatized since childhood, didn’t know how.
 This self-perpetuating cycle has been going on for untold generations, where each new generation of parents inadvertently traumatized their children, without the traumas ever being resolved.

-The two opposite perspectives/experiences
+The two opposite perspectives/experiences and the movement of energy

 The male perspective - often but not necessarily only experienced by men - is the autonomy type.
-The movement of energy is inside->out, meaning this type feels the need to control and influence their environment in order to get their needs met and feel safe.
+The focus is more on the self, and the movement of energy is primarily inside=>out, meaning this type feels the need to control and influence others and their behaviour in order to get his needs met and feel safe.
 We could call this the perpetrator.

 The female perspective - often but not necessarily only experienced by women - is the merging type.
-The movement of energy is outside->in, meaning this type feels that they must allow others to control and influence them in order to get their needs met and feel safe.
+The focus is more on others, and the movement of energy is primarily outside=>in, meaning this type feels the need to allow others to control and influence her and her behaviour in order to get her needs met and feel safe.
 We could call this the victim.

 To understand how and why these perspectives are experienced and expressed we should look back to the beginnings of humanity in a hunter-gatherer/caretaker society.